actionhero/actionhero/docs/core/tasks.md

 });
 {% endhighlight %}

-`enqueueAt` asks for a timestamp to run at, and `enqueueIn` asks for the number of ms from now to run.
+`enqueueAt` asks for a timestamp (in ms) to run at, and `enqueueIn` asks for the number of ms from now to run.

 The final type of task, periodic tasks, are defined with a `task.frequency` of greater than 0, and are loaded in by actionhero when it boots.